DavidGR777/Feed-Tech-Solution/README.md

 # Feed-Tech-Solution
 IoT System for Feeding and Growth Monitoring in Cattle.
 Project developed as part of the emphasis "IoT Fundamentals and Applications."
+The IoT system included the next activities and tasks:

 - Implementation of an IoT system using a Raspberry Pi 3 microprocessor.